philipschielke/ARM-teaching-materials/ARM-simulator/README.md

 ### Memory map

-You can also display individual bytes of memory as their ASCII characaters.
+You can also display individual bytes of memory as their ASCII characters.